-Elements Unique to This Site: University of Chicago (White, Tay) and UCLA (Geschwind) together provide the entire experimental component of this proposal, including providing the biological models and samples, single cell sequencing, genome scale enhancer validation (STARR-seq), CRISPR engineered enhancer characterization using mutation and targeted VP64, and microfluidic based single cell and organoid-based quantitative analyses of enhancer reporter assays.
-Specifically, Aim 1 and 2: The Geschwind lab (UCLA) will provide Hi-C and ATAC-seq maps from fetal human to aid in assigning distal regulatory elements to genes and derive single cell gene expression profiles from DroNc-Seq on frozen human brain from controls and ASD across 3 broad developmental periods for building control and disease-relevant regulatory networks at the single cell level.
-Aim 3: The White lab will work closely with the Geschwind lab to instantiate their well validated phNPC protocols into the genome wide STARR-seq and capSTARR seq enhancer assays.
-Aim 4: The Geschwind lab will work closely with Tay and White to perform functional validation experiments using well characterized in vitro systems, hpNPC and hFS, and Crispr/CAS9 mediated deletion or CAS9-VP64 mediated activation of enhancers.
+Elements Unique to This Site: The University of Chicago (White, Tay) and UCLA (Geschwind) together provide the entire experimental component of this proposal, including the biological models and samples, single cell sequencing, genome scale enhancer validation (STARR-seq), CRISPR engineered enhancer characterization (using mutation and targeted VP64), and microfluidic-based single cell and organoid-based quantitative analyses of enhancer reporter assays.
+Specifically, for Aim 1 and 2, the Geschwind Lab (UCLA) will provide Hi-C and ATAC-seq maps from fetal human tissue to aid in assigning distal regulatory elements to genes and derive single cell gene expression profiles from DroNc-Seq on frozen human brain from controls and ASD across 3 broad developmental periods for building control and disease-relevant regulatory networks at the single cell level.
+For Aim 3, the White Lab will work closely with the Geschwind Lab to instantiate their well-validated phNPC protocols into the genome-wide STARR-seq and CapStarr-seq enhancer assays.
+For Aim 4, the Geschwind Lab will work closely with Tay and White Labs to perform functional validation experiments using well-characterized in vitro systems, hpNPC and hFS, and Crispr/CAS9-mediated deletion or CAS9-VP64-mediated activation of enhancers.
 They will leverage engineered reporter lines carrying lineage markers, as well as Drop-seq to characterize the functional outcomes of enhancer activation or repression.
-Finally, UofC will also issue a small subcontract to cover salary for a postdoc and for Dr. Liu at University of Illinois Chicago.
-Dr. Liu is a participant in the broader PsychENCODE consortium and is an expert in brain eQTL analysis, and therefore will participate in Aim 2.
+Finally, The University of Chicago will also issue a small subcontract to cover the salaries of a postdoc and Dr. Liu (at The University of Illinois, Chicago).
+Dr. Liu is a participant in the broader PsychENCODE Consortium and is an expert in brain eQTL analysis, and will therefore participate in Aim 2.

 1. Boyle, A.P., et al., Comparative analysis of regulatory information and circuits across distant species.
 Nature, 2014.
 512(7515): p.
 453-6.